romainl/vim-qf/README.md

 ## Features

-* disabled soft-wrapping,
+* no soft-wrapping,
-* disabled relative numbers,
+* no relative numbers,
 * quickfix buffers hidden from `:ls` and buffer navigation,
 * Ack.vim-inspired mappings,
 * wrapping mappings for `:cnext`, `:cprevious`, `:lnext`, `:lprevious`,